-SR210 The Role and Influence of Leisure on the Culture and Commerce of Ireland 3 credits Participation in leisure, recreation, and sporting activities is examined in the context of Irish culture, history and ethnic origins, major industries, trade policy, social stratification, political life, and economic and commercial activities.
-In addition, this course includes extensive preparation and a 2-week trip to Ireland to study the relationships between leisure, recreation, and sports and economic and cultural development.
+SR210 The Role and Influence of Leisure on the Culture and Commerce of the International Community

+Participation in leisure, recreation, and sporting activities is examined in the context of culture, history and ethnic origins, major industries, trade policy, social stratification, political life, and economic and commercial activities.
+In addition, this course includes extensive preparation to study the relationships between leisure, recreation, and sports and economic and cultural development.
 Spring/Summer odd years